dewdad/sapui_shell-boilerplate/README.md

 - loading animation for SAPUI controls and enhancement of the UX3 shell to support tab busy
 - MVC pattern with singelton view (reusing views)
 - many more extensions and enhancements

-Coming soon:

-- login
-- move to grunt for optimizations, testing, etc...

 The boilerplate app makes use of a SAPUI5 extenstions library at